Power Observation Operators#

 AttributeError – if any (or a group) of the configurations does not exist in the model configurations

-Given a state vector (laid out as defined by the model grid passed upon instantiation), evaluate the observation vector by applying interpolation
+Given a state vector (laid out as defined by the model grid passed upon instantiation), evaluate the observation vector by applying the power observation operator, and potentially restriction if the design (active/inactive) is to be applied.

 - Parameters: